 What is a Ground Penetrating Radar?

-A Ground Penetrating Radar, also known as a GPR, Georadar or sometimes even Ground Probing Radar, is a non-destructive and rapid geophysical method that operates by transmitting electromagnetic waves from an antenna that reflects off layers and objects hidden in the ground.
-These reflections are collected as data which generates an image of the subsurface.
+A Ground Penetrating Radar, also known as a GPR, Georadar or sometimes even Ground Probing Radar, is a non-destructive and rapid geophysical method that operates by transmitting electromagnetic waves from an antenna that reflects off subsurface layers and objects.
+The system collects these reflections as data, generating an image of the subsurface.

 A typical ground penetrating radar system configuration consists of one or more antenna elements, a control unit, and a monitor or external Tablet/PC, for storage and display of data.